Wings Field

-Wings Field (IATA: BBX, ICAO: KLOM, FAA LID: LOM) is a general aviation airport in Blue Bell, in Whitpain Township in Montgomery County, Pennsylvania, and serves the western and northern Philadelphia suburbs.
+Wings Field (IATA: BBX, ICAO: KLOM, FAA LID: LOM) is a general aviation airport in the Blue Bell section of Whitpain Township in Montgomery County, Pennsylvania, serving the western and northern Philadelphia suburbs.
 The airport was founded in 1928.
 It is located about three miles (5 km) northwest of the Philadelphia city limits.

 History

 In May 1930, John Story Smith and Jack Bartow Founded "Wings Port".
 On 24 April 1932, The Philadelphia Aviation Country Club was founded at the field.
 The country club was the location of meetings of members that eventually founded the worldwide Aircraft Owners and Pilots Association in 1939.

 In 2011, investor and aviation business owner Regis de Ramel was awarded the contract to manage all operations of Wings Field through his company flyADVANCED.
 The field currently provides flight lessons, flight charters, fuel, hangar space and aircraft management for light jet and prop aircraft.

 Facilities

 Wings Field covers 217 acre and has one asphalt runway, 6/24, 3,700 × 75 ft.
 In the year ending December 31, 2014, the airport had approximately 36,500 aircraft operations, an average of 100 per day: 83% general aviation, 17% air taxi and <1% military.
 111 aircraft are based at this airport: 90% single-engine, 9% multi-engine, <1% jet and <1% helicopter.

 The Fixed-Base Operator (FBO) on site is FlyAdvanced which was founded in 2011.

+flyGATEWAY is the flight school on the field; it has a Part 141 career-focused flight school with multiple locations in PA & DE, along with a Cirrus Certified Platinum Training Center.